PatrickJS/NG6-starter/README.md

 ### Gulp Tasks
 Here's a list of available tasks:
 * `webpack`
-  * runs Webpack, which will transpile, concatenate, and compress (collectively, "bundle") all assets and modules into `client/bundle.js`.
+  * runs Webpack, which will transpile, concatenate, and compress (collectively, "bundle") all assets and modules into `dist/bundle.js`.
+It also prepares `index.html` to be used as application entry point, links assets and created dist version of our application.
 * `serve`
-  * starts a dev server via `browser-sync`, serving the client folder.
+  * starts a dev server via `webpac-dev-server`, serving the client folder.
 * `watch`
-  * listens for file changes, rebuilds with Webpack, then refreshes the browser.
+  * alias of `serve`
 * `default` (which is the default task that runs when typing `gulp` without providing an argument)
-	* runs `webpack`, `serve`, and `watch`--in that order.
+	* runs `serve`.
 * `component`
   * scaffolds a new Angular component.
 [Read below](#generating-components) for usage details.